CQC We and I Statements

 Communication with adults and carers should be open and honest, and take place in a private room or in their home environment.
 Keyworkers or named nurses should be sufficiently experienced before being expected to have such discussions with adults and their relatives (see Section 11, Training and Supporting Staff).
 Staff who are involved in the adult’s care should be informed of the nature of the conversation and the response of the adult and their relatives.
 This information should be shared at relevant meetings, including handover periods if the adult is an inpatient.
 This should ensure that staff involved are kept informed of the adult – and their family’s – feelings and wishes, and are all aware of how best to provide appropriate and individual care and support to the dying person.

 Adults who have learning difficulties or neurological problems may have a limited understanding of their illness, prognosis and what doctors and other staff need to tell them.
 In such circumstances, a best interests assessment should be completed and an independent advocate involved in their care (see Section 5, Consent).
 A presumption about a lack of capacity should never be made (see Independent Advocacy chapter).

 Discussions with adults and their family should be documented in the adult’s case record, particularly if specific wishes or concerns have been expressed.
 This includes cultural or religious requirements.
-The key worker / named nurse should always act on such expressions, and related decisions communicated to them as soon as possible.
+The key worker / named nurse should always act on such expressions, and related decisions should be communicated to them as soon as possible.
 Such conversations should include the administration of fluids and nutrition, and medication – particular in relation to relieving pain.
 It is vital to involve family members in such discussions as these are often issues that cause relatives considerable concern.
 Clear and open discussions between the adult (where appropriate), relatives and staff – including medical staff – are key to ensuring effective communication and reducing potential distress.

 3.1 Do not resuscitate